 Inclusion criteria can be one of the following: meningitis, respiratory failure (requiring mechanical ventilation), or shock.
 Findings from the previous stages may be present.
 The latter fatal manifestations are believed to be the result of exotoxins secreted by the anthrax bacilli (lethal factor, edema factor, protective antigen).
 If diagnosed in this stage, the prognosis is poor; survival is much less likely.

 Exact mortality rates are hard to determine.
 Historically, mortality rates have been as high as 89%, but many of these cases were before the development of critical care units or even antibiotics.
 Prior to the events of 2001, there had not been a reported case of inhalational anthrax since 1978.
 In 2001, there were 11 cases of inhalational anthrax attributed to terrorist events, 5 of which resulted in death.

 Bacillus anthracis is present in both domestic and wild animals throughout the world (mainly in agricultural regions of South and Central America, Southern and Eastern Europe, Asia, Africa, the Caribbean, and the Middle East) and can be transmitted by their meat, wool, or hides.
-Therefore, veterinarians and those in the meat, wool, or hide processing industries are the most at risk for contracting naturally occurring inhalational anthrax.
+Therefore, veterinarians and those in the meat-, wool-, or hide-processing industries are the most at risk for contracting naturally occurring inhalational anthrax.
+Inhalational anthrax should be considered in postal workers and those who handle mail or packages when the patient presentation includes the symptoms listed above.
 Anthrax is rarely found in animals in the United States.
 Person-to-person transmission of inhalational anthrax does not occur.

 The anthrax vaccine is a cell-free filtrate vaccine.
 The CDC regulates its use.
-In 2002, the United States Department of Defense reintroduced the vaccination of military personnel and essential emergency civilians against anthrax.
+In 2002, the US Department of Defense reintroduced the vaccination of military personnel and essential emergency civilians against anthrax.